Surround yourself with knowledge. Surround yourself with UW-La Crosse.

 Welcome to the STEMSS page of the Murphy Library, Alice Hagar Curriculum Resources Center.
 This page is designed to provide resources to PK-12 teachers, pre-service teachers, librarians, and others interested in STEMSS education.

-On Monday, March 30, 2015, local educators will have an opportunity to discover award-winning resources in the fields of science, technology, engineering, and math (STEM) for use in K-12 classrooms.
-The K-12 STEAM Teacher Resource Day will be held in the Alice Hagar Curriculum Center on the 2nd floor of Murphy Library at the University of Wisconsin La Crosse from 2:15 to 5:30 p.m.
+On Monday, April 18 and Tuesday, April 19, 2016, local educators will have an opportunity to discover award-winning resources in the fields of science, technology, engineering, and math (STEM) for use in K-12 classrooms.
+The K-12 STEM Teacher Resource Day will be held in the Institute for Campus Excellence, Room 150, on the first floor of Murphy Library at the University of Wisconsin-La Crosse from 8 am – 6 pm on Monday, April 18, 2016 and 8 am – 11:30 am on Tuesday, April 19, 2016.
 The program is free of charge, and participants may drop in at any time during the session.

-This is the ninth in the annual series of programs highlighting STEM resources.
+This is the tenth in the annual series of programs highlighting STEM resources.
 These programs are a hands-on experience for many local educators and students.
-Participants are able to browse, read and review award-winning, non-fiction books, DVDs, software and similar resources specifically selected to be relevant to K-12 teachers, librarians, school media center administrators and other educators
+Participants are able to browse, read and review award-winning, non-fiction books and similar resources specifically selected to be relevant to K-12 teachers, librarians, school media center administrators and other educators.

 Download a printable flyer here.